CD 1 - The Pure Drop

 Named or both composed and named in honour of some abbey which survived

-one or many of the pillage orgies of the would-be oppressor, or the roofless
+one or many of the pillage orgies of the would-be oppressor, or

-music of a piper for it communicates much more
+is primarily the music of a piper for it communicates much more

 The Stack of Barley

-This very melodic tune is, by name, dedicated to the much-treasured amount
+This very melodic tune is, by name, dedicated to the much-treasured

-in my opinion.
+a piper's piece, in my opinion.
 An ersatz Irish Song, Kerry Long

 Ago", has been written to this tune.

 10. Two Reels